By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 • When in doubt, quote the patient: Direct quotes in chart entries provide defensible and clinically useful documentation.
 For example, "Patient stated 'I want to go home but I know I need to be here'" conveys much more strength than saying "patient expressed ambivalence about treatment."
 Quotes capture nuances that summaries often lose.

-• Document Behaviors, Not Diagnoses: You don't diagnose - you observe.
+• Document behaviors, not diagnoses: You don't diagnose - you observe.
 "Patient paced for 20 minutes, checked the locked door three times, stated 'I need to get out of here'" is good charting.
 "Patient appears anxious and manipulative" is not.
 Let the behaviors speak for themselves.
+Making diagnoses is out of the scope of nursing practice.

-• Safety assessment is the one category you cannot skip: Every shift, every patient, documented at the intervals your unit's protocol requires.
-Gaps in safety documentation are the #1 finding on psych unit surveys.
-If you're running behind on charting, chart safety first and everything else second.
+• Safety assessment is the one category that you cannot skip: It needs to be done every shift with every patient and also documented at the intervals that your facility's protocol requires.
+Gaps in safety documentation are the #1 adverse finding on psych unit surveys.
+If you are running behind on charting, chart safety first and everything else second.

 • Specificity is always stronger than brevity: "Patient was calm" is weak.
-"Patient sat in recliner chair in dayroom for 45 minutes, watching TV, made no verbal statements, quiet breathing, no motor agitation" is strong.
+"Patient sat in recliner chair in dayroom for 45 minutes, watching TV, made no verbal statements, is breathing quietly, with no motor agitation" is strong.
 On a psych unit, the extra 10 seconds of specific charting is the difference between a defensible record and a questionable one.

 Chart smarter with Nurse Charting Pro

-Structured assessments, AI-generated narratives, and HIPAA-compliant crypto-shredding — built for nurses who care about documentation quality.
+Structured assessments, AI-generated narratives, and end-of-shift crypto-shredding — built for nurses who care about documentation quality.